 - To further such purpose, or purposes, which are exclusively charitable according to the law of England and Wales in such manner as the Trustees in their absolute discretion think fit.

-To fulfill this, HGT has three aims:
+To fulfill this, we have the following aims: